richeney/jenkins/README.md

 The terraform config should create a resource group, *terraform-demo*, and an Azure Container Instance running the inspector gadget image, but this is purely to prove that your Terraform configuration can be deployed via Jenkins using a GitHub repo and an Azure Service Principal.

+## Forking

+Before you start, fork this repo so that you have your own.

 ## Deploy a Jenkins server

 1. Create cloud-config.yaml